Santa Barbara Spousal Support Attorney

 In order to modify a prior spousal support order, the moving party must show a material change of circumstances since the time of the prior order.

-In order for a modification of spousal support to be granted, the court must find the supported spouse needs the modification and the supporting spouse has ability to pay.
+In order for a modification of spousal support to be granted, the court must find the supported spouse needs the modification and the supporting spouse has the ability to pay.

 Circumstances that may allow for a reduction, increase, or outright termination of spousal support requirements include: